 Frank Tall specializes in set theory and set-theoretic topology, fields in which

-postdocs are at universities such as Winnipeg, Toronto, Trent, Haifa, Ohio, Calgary,
+postdocs are at universities such as Winnipeg, Toronto, Trent, Waterloo, Ohio, Calgary,

 In addition to mathematics, he is interested in the psychology of teaching